gorhill/uBlock/.github/ISSUE_TEMPLATE.md

 ### Steps for anyone to reproduce the issue
 (Please be as detailed as possible)

 ### Your settings

 - OS/version:
 - Browser/version:
 - AdNauseam version:
 - Other extensions you have installed:

+### Your location/country
+(If the issue is website specific, knowing your approximate location will help us to reproduce it)